 The Burmese is especially well known for its large, round, golden eyes, which are charmingly expressive.
 They are small to medium cats, with rounded, compact, and solid bodies.
-The Burmese is not a delicate or dainty cat.
+This not a delicate or dainty cat.
 He’s broad chested, with the hard muscles of a feline athlete, and is often compared to a little bulldog.
-The Burmese has oval paws and slender legs.
+He has oval paws and slender legs.
 Its tail tapers slightly to a point.
 While neither long nor slender like other cats of Oriental descent, the Burmese is still elegant and has a heartbreakingly sweet and open countenance.

 There are four colors recognized for Burmese cats: Sable (a rich, dark brown), Champagne (a warmer beige), Platinum (a pale gray with fawnish undertones), and Blue (medium gray with fawnish undertones.)